Anna812/zerda-java-basics/README.md

 Are the tests passing?
 Detail your answer!
 [2p] Fix the situation!
 [2p]

 #### Explain what you did, and answer the questions here:
+First I realised that int the tests the Apple Class' methods are called on the Apple class while the methods are not static.
+I would add a 'private Apple apple;' field for the TestApple Class, and would add a 'setup()'' method to instantiate the 'apple' Before every test.
+Then I would call the methods in the tests on this 'apple' like 'apple.add()'.
+And the annotations '@Test' are missing too from every test case.

 ## 4. Question time! (~20 mins) [6p]